gdnsd/gdnsd/README.md

 ## Basic Configuration

-If all you need to do is serve an authoritative domain or two, all you need is your standard BIND/RFC1035-style zonefiles and a simple, short gdnsd configuration file that looks like this:
+If all you need to do is serve an authoritative domain or two, all you need is your standard BIND/RFC1035-style zonefiles, with the files named same as their respective zone names and placed in gdnsd's zones directory.

-    zones = { example.com = {}, example.org = {} }

-Name the zonefiles the same as their respective zone names, place them in the same directory as the above configuration file, and invoke "gdnsd -c /path/to/config.file start".

 If you need to do trickier things, a world of non-default options are available: check out the Documentation.